 Largo do Arouche is a place in the iconic São Paulo Center for local residents, for the LGBT community, for the social agents who work there, but also for its flower market and newsstands.
 Through private public collaboration Triptyque Architecture is in charge of its urban requalification.
 Triptyque wanted to preserve both the identity and the history of the place while installing contemporary elements.

-Day and night, according to a survey of people passing by every day, it was necessary to take two important fronts: security and cleanliness.
-In response we designed several measures starting with the lighting of the trees that will benefit the pedestrians and cars, the enlargement of the square and a system of drainage of rainwater with the renovation of evacuations.
+This diurnal and nocturnal place has, according to a survey of its users, two emergencies: safety and cleanliness.
+To answer it Triptyque has implemented several measures, first a lighting at the height of trees that will benefit both pedestrians and cars, an enlargement of the square, and a system of drainage of rainwater by the renovation of evacuations.

-We also design the street furniture of the place: a new flower market that will open on both sides and a newspaper stand protected under a metal structure forming a canopy on a central pillar that will collect rainwater.
-This kiosk will also benefit from a vertical garden fed by harvested rainwater and solar panels to be energetically autonomous.
+Triptych also designed the street furniture of the place: a new flower market that will be open on both sides and a newspaper stand sheltered under a metal structure cantilevered forming a canopy on a central pillar that will collect rainwater .
+This quiosque will also benefit from a vertical garden powered by harvested water and solar panels to be energetically autonomous.

 Project manager: Julio Campos | Credits: Triptyque, Estúdio Modulo (3D perspectives), Egis, SETEC, SNEF, Readymake, Cidade em Movimento